ChristophGeske/AIVoiceChat/README.md

 <img width="208" height="384" alt="gemini" src="https://github.com/user-attachments/assets/7d91b730-f915-4ce5-b92a-46390ebb47ff" />

-However the rate limitations of the Gemini app are very strict so you are almost required to buy a subscription and you have less control over the output like speed, length and style of answer which you can set in this project in the app.
+However the rate limitations of the Gemini app are very strict so you are almost required to buy a subscription to use it in practice and you have less control over the output like speed, length and style of answer which you can set in this project in the app.

 The Gemini app has the advantage of being more polished, and having better voice recognition software (stt) running in the cloud and more natural sounding text-to-speech (tts) output voice.
 These two features are something I hope to improve next as well.
 Also you can type as an alternative and insert files which this project doesn't support currently.